hannesm/jackline/README.md

 In the chat window, each message is prefixed with 3 characters:
 - `***` is a local message.
 - `<--` is an incoming unencrypted message.
-- `<O-` is an incoming encrypted message (`O` indicates OTR encryption).
+- `<O-` is an incoming OTR encrypted message
-- `-->` is an outgoing unencrypted message, which has been received by the other client.
+- `-->` is an outgoing unencrypted message, which has been received by the other client (XEP 184).
 - `?->` is an outgoing unencrypted message waiting for a message delivery receipt (XEP 184).
-- `-O>` is an outgoing encrypted message, which was received.
+- `-O>` is an outgoing OTR encrypted message, which has been received by the other client (XEP 184).
-- `?O>` is an outgoing encrypted message waiting for receipt.
+- `?O>` is an outgoing OTR encrypted message waiting for receipt (XEP 184).

 Active keys:
 - `PgUp`, `PgDown` navigates through the contact list